realKarthikNair/realKarthikNair/sites.md

 # Some Websites/Webpages/OpenDirectories coming from my bookmarks!

-## Stuff here are NOT organised based on subjects/domains, neither are they sorted based on any criteria, nor do I plan to do either cuz even listing them here is too much for my lazy *another word for donkey*
+> Stuff here are NOT organised based on subjects/domains, neither are they sorted based on any criteria, nor do I plan to do either

 ### 1. GTFOBins